 We will work with you to strengthen the application and answer questions.
 If you would like to submit a draft proposal for critique, please do so several weeks before the deadline and we will help you refine the document before you submit a final version.

-Fall major grant applications have a deadline of October 1.*
+Fall Major Grant applications have a deadline of October 1st at midnight.*

 - Projects should begin after December 1.